PX4/PX4-Autopilot/apps/examples/README.txt

       Specifies the number of threads to create in the barrier test.
 The default is 8 but a smaller number may be needed on systems without sufficient memory to start so many threads.
-  * CONFIG_EXAMPLES_OSTEST_RR_RANGE
-      During round-robin scheduling test two threads are created.
-Each of the threads searches for prime numbers in the configurable range, doing that configurable number of times.
-      This value specifies the end of search range and together with number of runs allows to configure the length of this test - it should last at least a few tens of seconds.
-Allowed values [1; 32767], default 10000
-  * CONFIG_EXAMPLES_OSTEST_RR_RUNS
-      During round-robin scheduling test two threads are created.
-Each of the threads searches for prime numbers in the configurable range, doing that configurable number of times.

 examples/pashello
 ^^^^^^^^^^^^^^^^^